fluiddyn/transonic/doc/examples/blocks.rst

 .. warning ::

-    The two branches of the :code:`if fp.is_pythranized` are not equivalent!
+    The two branches of the :code:`if fp.is_transpiled` are not equivalent!
 The user has to be careful because it is not difficult to write such buggy code:

     .. code :: python

         c = 0
-        if fp.is_pythranized:
+        if fp.is_transpiled:
             a, b = fp.use_pythranized_block("buggy_block")
         else:
             # pythran block () -> (a, b)